 The human settlement environment includes both surface spaces and space places that are inextricably linked to human activity and life.
-Bargunaa Upazila is a seaside location with a low level of urbanization.
-However, it comes with a slew of issues, including a scarcity of highquality water and the threat of disaster.
-As a result, hydro-geological and geological features, proximity to roadways, elevation, and disaster risk level have all been taken into account when ranking human settlement sites
+Patharghata Upazila is a seaside location with a low level of urbanization.
+However, it comes with a slew of issues, including a scarcity of high-quality water and the threat of disaster.
+As a result, development geological attribute (14.28 % influence) of the upazila, Hydro-geology (28.57%), Road Proximity (21.42% influence), Elevation (14.28% influence), and Disaster risk (21.42% influence) has been taken into account when ranking human settlement sites (Figure 32).